Welcome to Pretty Presets & Actions! We're so glad you're here.

 If you want two boxes of identical size and shape for your Photoshop layout, you can easily duplicate a layer by choosing Layer>Duplicate or click and drag the layer you want to copy to the new layer icon at the bottom of the Layers Panel, and it will automatically be duplicated.

 One of the main reasons to create a Photoshop template is to have a reusable layout that you can place images into very quickly and easily.

-Using the Photoshop Move tool you can now click and drag or resize your image to fit into the shape exactly the way you like.
+Using the Photoshop Move Tool, you can now click and drag or resize your image to fit into the shape exactly the way you like.

 Repeat the "Add Image" steps for each shape layer.

 When you are finished, save the file as a PSD to ensure that all your layers are saved for the next time you want to use your template.
-If you want to print this file, select File>Save As and save your work as a JPEG.
+If you wish to print this file, select File>Save As and save your work as a JPEG.